Federal Wire Act of 1961 Explained

 2019 DOJ Legal Opinion RE: Federal Wire Act - Reverses 2011 Legal Memorandum

-This change will affect the states that have active interstate compacts that share player pools.
+This change, if enacted, will affect the states that have active interstate compacts that share player pools.
 We are expecting the issue to be addressed by multiple parties through lawsuits and court action.
 We will update this page as progress is made.

 How Does the Federal Wire Act Affect US Online Gambling?

-Today the federal wire act prevents US-based online sportsbook operators from accepting bets across state lines, foreign citizens, or foreign enterprises.
-Multiple individual states have already legalized domestic sports betting operations since PASPA’s repeal, and a few of these regions have already announced plans for online sports betting.
+Today the federal wire act prevents US-based online sportsbook operators from accepting bets across state lines, from foreign citizens, or from foreign enterprises.
+Multiple individual states have already legalized domestic sports betting operations since PASPA’s repeal, and most of these regions have already launched or announced plans for online sports betting.

 The Federal Wire Act in its present form will prevent these state-run operators from offering their online betting services to anyone located outside of the state lines.
-For states that don’t yet allow legal sports betting, residents are free to use legally sanctioned offshore sports betting services.
+For states that don’t yet allow legal sports betting, residents are free to use legally sanctioned offshore sports betting services, which are not bound by the Wire Act.

 Controversy Surrounding the Federal Wire Act